Lorena from Majorca, Spain

 Which activities do you participate in?

 I began with a dog walking group, then joined the tennis players.
 Later I led the French group, joined Film Buffs and started writing film reviews which I still enjoy doing.
-Then I joined the web team as an “apprentice” and am now responsible for the Club’s secret Facebook Group.
+For a while, I was a member of the web team and looked after the Club’s secret Facebook Group.

 What can you give back to the Club?